Here’s the Good News (Early childhood - Year 12)

 You will receive a certificate for professional development hours.

 Sign up now for just $72 a year and you will gain access to exclusive resources, PD and more, just like this live webinar.

 Please complete this form to register and participate in this member exclusive live PD webinar.

-Zoos Victoria uses Adobe Connect to deliver webinars, registered participants will be sent a unique URL prior to the webinar.
+Zoos Victoria uses Webex to deliver webinars.
+Registered participants will be sent a unique URL prior to the webinar.
 You will be watching a live video stream and you will need to be able to listen to the conversation.
 You can type your comments and questions, so no camera or microphone is required.